YoshiDesign/P.S.I./README.md

 # Features

 ## Sentiment Analyzer
 All tweets are scored using the Natural Language ToolKit (nltk).
 A score is presented based upon the nice : mean words ratio.
-This score could be used to adjust difficulty, however, at this time all scenarios are the same difficulty (and non biased!)
+This score could be used to adjust difficulty, however, at this time all scenarios are the same difficulty (and non biased!).

 ## API
 Tweets(R) are collected over encrypted TLS1.2; the service making the Twython calls is not (directly) baked into this client.
 The game supports a currently disabled login feature and Twitter OAuth.
 All communications are encrypted.
 The password feature is transmitted in MD5.